View all Ask a Priest |

 In fact, by not attending you would be living in accord with the promises you made when you became godmother to your niece.
 You are giving witness to your faith.
 And a tenet of our Catholic faith is that marriage is between a man and a woman.
 The advent of so-called same-sex marriage contradicts the very nature and purpose of sexuality.

-Last year in Rhode Island, Bishop Thomas Tobin published a letter to Catholics on the approach of legalized same-sex marriage.
+In 2013 in Rhode Island, Bishop Thomas Tobin published a letter to Catholics on the approach of legalized same-sex marriage.

 He wrote: “[I]t is important to affirm the teaching of the Church, based on God’s word, that ‘homosexual acts are intrinsically disordered,’ (Catechism of the Catholic Church, #2357) and always sinful.
 And because ‘same-sex marriages’ are clearly contrary to God’s plan for the human family, and therefore objectively sinful, Catholics should examine their consciences very carefully before deciding whether or not to endorse same-sex relationships or attend same-sex ceremonies, realizing that to do so might harm their relationship with God and cause significant scandal to others.”